andrico1234/beautiful-skill-tree/README.md

 ## Motivation

-Is there anything more satisfying than the feeling of progression; you know, improving at something you care deeply about?
+Is there anything more satisfying than the feeling of progression; improving at something you care deeply about?
 Not likely!
 Be it in video games, web development, or your physical capabilities, very little gives us a sense of pride and accomplishment than gaining new skills and using them.
 My motivation was to make skill trees that feel satisfying and fun to use.

-Unfortunately there aren't any React packages that enable us developers to easily create skill tree in their applications.
+Unfortunately there aren't any React packages that enable us developers to easily create skill trees in their applications.
 This is where Beautiful Skill Tree comes in.
 BST is a small package that allows you to easily create your own skill trees that look great across devices and screen sizes.

 ---